 4. Does 'visual analysis' of Figure 1c-h really show an interaction between the two genomes?
-This is not a scientific statement - without further justification, the variation we see in the figure could all be random (non-genetic). <Response>
+This is not a scientific statement - without further justification, the variation we see in the figure could all be random (non-genetic). <Response> We respectfully disagree with the reviewer.
+We state in the lines that follow this statement that there are two possibilities.
+One that the visual analysis is misleading and there is no interaction or two that the statistical model as run is not capable of properly testing this interaction.
+Then we proceed to utilized standard approaches in the ecology and evolutionary field to test these large interactions spaces for such an interaction using the Wilcoxon rank test.

 5. Regarding the interaction effect of the two genomes, the test of a factor with 940 degrees of freedom is useless.
-I don't understand why random effect models were not used to fit and test these factors with high df. <Response>
+I don't understand why random effect models were not used to fit and test these factors with high df. <Response> We have run the analysis with both fixed and random effect models and they do not change the underlying variance structure and did not alter the conclusions.
+We are unsure if the B. cinerea collection is a prefect random sample of the species and thus prefer sticking with the fixed effect model.

 6. Following the last comment, Wilcoxon test with some sort of FDR calculation was used instead to assess the interaction between two genomes.
 1) I don't see Table 2!
 2) What does it mean by FDR-corrected p-value?
 Unclear.
 How was the correction done?
 3) I feel it's some simple FDR correction, so was the population structure of the fungus considered?
 Without the independence of the individuals, the Wilcoxon test and the FDR processes are invalid.
-I have no clue about the null distribution of the Wilcoxon statistic under this circumstance. <Response>(Benjamini & Hochberg, 1995)(Benjamini & Hochberg, 1995)
+I have no clue about the null distribution of the Wilcoxon statistic under this circumstance. <Response> Table 2 was included in the supplementary files as Table S2.
+We have corrected this and placed Table 2 into the body of the manuscript.
+P-value corrections of the Wilcoxon test were by the R p.adjust{stats} method “fdr” (Benjamini & Hochberg, 1995).
+We have clarified this in the manuscript “The lower left corner of the chart includes BH FDR-corrected p-values, the upper right corner includes the test statistic (W) (Benjamini & Hochberg, 1995).”
+Each Wilcoxon test was conducted on the distribution of mean lesion sizes across all isolates on the selected host pair.
+We have clarified this in the table 2 caption “Wilcoxon signed-rank test comparing mean B. cinerea lesion area on tomato accessions.
+This tests for a change in the rank order of the 97 isolates between each pair of tomato accessions.”.